react-navigation/react-navigation.github.io/docs/navigation-prop.md

   * `getParam` - get a specific param with fallback
   * `dispatch` - send an action to router

-It's important to highlight the `navigation` prop is _not_ passed in to _all_ components; only `screen` components receive this prop automatically!
-React Navigation doesn't do anything magic here.
-For example, if you were to define a `MyBackButton` component and render it as a child of a screen component, you would not be able to access the `navigation` prop on it.
+It's important to highlight the `navigation` prop is _not_ passed in to _all_ components; only `screen` components receive this prop automatically.
+For example, a `MyBackButton` component rendered as a child of a screen component would not has a `this.props.navigation` unless you explicitly passed it in from the screen as `<MyBackButton navigation={this.props.navigation} ...>`.

 There are several additional functions on `this.props.navigation` that only if the current navigator is a stack navigator.
 These functions are alternatives to `navigate` and `goBack` and you can use whichever you prefer.
 The functions are: